projectmesa/mesa/paper/paper.md

 2. Data collection and support for model experimentation
 3. Visualization systems

 This decoupled design allows selective use of components while enabling extension and customization.

+Mesa follows a two-track development model where new features are first released as experimental before being stabilized.
+Experimental features are clearly marked as such and may have their APIs change between releases.
+They are graduated to stable status once their APIs and implementations are proven through community testing and feedback.

 ## Core ABM components
 ### Model